jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 When running in a container, the hostname has to be replaced with the container name.
 So, the new address becomes `<elasticsearch-container-name>:9092`

-I dont want to remember this, so I created an environment variable and I am setting its value in my `docker-compose.yml`.
-At the se time, on my dev environment, I dont have
+I dont want to remember this caveat everytime I need to deploy something.
+So I created an environment variable `ELASTIC_HOST` and I am setting its value in my `docker-compose.yml`.
+And I am reading it in my `application.yml` file